Clive Wearing: Amnesia

-On 27 March 1985, Wearing, then an acknowledged expert in early music at the height of his career with BBC Radio 3, contracted herpesviral encephalitis, a herpes simplex virus that attacked his central nervous system.
+On 27 March 1985, Wearing, then an acknowledged expert in early music at the height of his career with BBC Radio 3, contracted herpes simplex encephalitis, which attacked his central nervous system.
 Since then, he has been unable to store new memories.
 He has also been unable to associate memories effectively or to control his emotions, exhibiting unstable moods.

 Wearing developed a profound case of total amnesia as a result of his illness.
 Because of damage to the hippocampus (an area required to transfer memories from short-term to long-term memory), he is completely unable to form lasting new memories.
 His memory for events lasts between seven and thirty seconds.
 He spends every day 'waking up' every 20 seconds or so, 'restarting' his consciousness once the timespan of his short-term memory has elapsed.
 During this time, he repeatedly questions why he has not seen a doctor, as he constantly believes that he has only recently awoken from a comatose state.
 If he is engaged in conversation, he is able to provide answers to questions, but he cannot stay in the flow of conversation for longer than a few sentences and is angered if he is asked about his current situation.

 Wearing remembers little of his life before 1985.
 He knows, for example, that he has children from an earlier marriage, but he cannot remember their names.
 His love for his second wife, Deborah, whom he married the year before his illness began, is undiminished.
 He greets her joyously every time they meet, believing either that he has not seen her in years or that they have never met before, even though she may have just left the room momentarily.
 When he goes out dining with his wife, he can remember the names of food, but he cannot link them with taste, as he forgets what food he is eating by the time it has reached his mouth.

 In a diary provided by his carers, Wearing was encouraged to record his thoughts.
 Page after page was filled with entries similar to the following: